 Your lifestyle can also affect your risk.
 You may be at a higher risk of getting stasis dermatitis if you:

 - sit or stand without moving for long periods of time

 See your doctor if you notice leg swelling or any symptoms of stasis dermatitis, especially if the symptoms include:

 - pus-like drainage

-Stasis dermatitis is diagnosed mostly from the appearance of the skin on your legs.
-Your doctor may order a venous Doppler.
-This is a noninvasive ultrasound test that uses sound waves to check the blood flow in your legs.
+To diagnose stasis dermatitis, your doctor will closely examine the skin on your legs.
+Your doctor may also order a venous Doppler ultrasound.
+This is a noninvasive test that uses sound waves to check the blood flow in your legs.

-There are several things you can do to treat stasis dermatitis:
+There are several things you can do at home to help treat stasis dermatitis:

-Ask your doctor about what kinds of skin creams and ointments to use.
-You should avoid using the following products:
+Ask your doctor about the types of skin creams and ointments you can use.
+Avoid using the following products: